Agave Nectar and Acne: Why This Sweetener Is The Unhealthiest Superfood Ever

 If you’re too poor even for honey, then the best cheap sweetener for acne is brown sugar.
 In the study above, basic brown sugar was much higher in antioxidants than agave nectar.
 It also contains trace acne minerals like iron and magnesium (an overlooked nutrient for acne) and spikes your blood sugar less than white sugar.

-Conclusion – agave nectar is acne in a bottle
+Verdict – agave nectar is acne in a bottle

 NEXT: the ultimate diet for clearing acne permanently